 California is the nation’s leading agricultural state.
 However, the industry is characterized by socioeconomic and racial inequality.
-Over 60% of the state’s total farm revenue is generated by only 2% of farms, and the majority of farm acres are owned by white farmers, yet many are worked by Latinos and other people of color.
+Over 60% of the state’s total farm revenue is generated by only 2% of farms, and the majority of farm acres are owned by white farmers, yet many are worked by Latinx farmworkers and other people of color.

 Farmers of color make up approximately 21% of farmers in California.
 Farmers of color receive less government resources such as grant funding and technical assistance than their white counterparts.
 To share our collective bounty, we must sustain our agricultural economy by providing a fair chance in this field for all Californians.

 As stewards of the land, farmers play a critical role as defenders against climate change.
 All farmers, and especially farmers of color who have less access to land and capital, need the tools and resources to continue building operations for sustainability, resilience, and sovereignty.
 Together, we’re moving forward in healing the wrongs of systemic racial inequities, and meaningfully engaging in the socioeconomic and political growth of farmers of color.

 What we’re doing